Implementing Evidence-Based Programs to Support College Success

 An Early Look at Participating States and Colleges

-MDRC has recruited nine colleges across four states to participate in SUCCESS since the initiative launched.
+MMDRC has recruited thirteen colleges across five states to participate in SUCCESS since the initiative launched.
 (See below for a list of participating states and colleges.)
 These college and state partners were selected because SUCCESS aligns strongly with their student success priorities and because they are committed to sustaining SUCCESS financially and expanding it to additional students.
-MDRC is providing in-depth technical assistance on program design and operation to the colleges, which began implementing their SUCCESS programs in the 2019-2020 academic year.
+MDRC is providing in-depth technical assistance on program design and operation to the colleges, most of which began implementing their SUCCESS programs in the 2019-2020 academic year.